ViaCZT/AndroidApp_Echo361/items/report.md

 2. ArrayList

-    * Objective: It is used for storing Students and Teachers for [Data-Deletion] feature, [Search-Filter] feature and [Data Visualization].
+    * Objective: It is used for storing Students and Teachers for [Data-Deletion] feature, [Search-Filter] feature, [Data Visualization] and [P2P-Restriction] feature.

     * Locations:
       * Line 84, 113 in AdminDeletionActivity.java,
       * Line 208, 212, 235, 239, 286 in FirebaseDAOImpl.java
       * Line 13, 28, 70, 78 in User.java
       * Line 21 in UserFactory.java
+      * Line 65, 83, 121, 128 in DropActivity.java
+      * Line 98, 113, 128, 193, 200, 224 in EnrollActivity.java
+      * Line 56, 77 in MyCourseActivity.java
+      * Line 107, 114, 117, 124 in SearchChatTarget.java
+      * Line 83, 111-180, 189, 211 in Search.java

     * Reasons: